Intellectual Property & Information Technology

 Post Course Info

 The aim of this programme is to equip graduates with the knowledge, skills and capacity to work in the area of information technology and intellectual property law, whether domestically or internationally, as a practising lawyer, in-house legal adviser, policy maker or researcher.
-Companies include Arthur Cox, Slaughter & May.
+Graduates from this LLM have obtained employment in technology companies and leading law firms in the UK, Ireland and Asia.

 More details